gurdeepsingh/angular-auth-oidc/README.md

 ## Apply migrations
-Apply the migrations to initialize the database. first time in package Manager Console
+Apply the migrations to initialize the database. first time Run the following command in the Package Manager Console (PMC):

+1. PM> Update-Database
+2. Launch in IIS Express

 ## Scope of Improvment
-* need to seprate ClientApp and Identity server and Impliment CORS Policy
+* need to seprate ClientApp and Identity server then Impliment CORS Policy
 * configure its JwtBearerOptions
 * Create Dockrized containers